TryGhost/Ghost/ghost/admin/README.md

 # Ghost-Admin

-This is the home of Ember.js based admin app that ships with [Ghost](https://github.com/tryghost/ghost).
+This is the home of the Ember.js-based Admin app that ships with [Ghost](https://github.com/tryghost/ghost).

-**Do you want to set up a Ghost blog?** Check the [getting started guide](https://ghost.org/docs/introduction/)

-**Do you want to modify or contribute to Ghost-Admin?** Please read how to [install from source](https://ghost.org/docs/install/source/) and swing by our [forum](https://forum.ghost.org) if you need any help 😄

 ## Running tests